 - Turland J, Coventry L, Jeske D, Briggs P, van Moorsel A. Nudging towards security; Developing and application for wireless network selection for android phones.
 In: British HCI '15 2015 British HCI Conference.
-2015, Lincoln, UK: ACM.
+2015, Lincoln, UK: Association for Computing Machinery.

 - Kharrufa A, Nicholson J, Dunphy P, Hodges S, Briggs P, Olivier P. Using IMUs to identify supervisors on touch devices.
 In: Human-Computer Interaction – INTERACT 2015.
 2015, Bamberg, Germany: Springer.